procount/pinn/README.md

 Only the latest version of each OS will ever be displayed meaning that you can be sure that you have installed the most up-to-date release of your selected OS.

 On any subsequent boot you can then press the SHIFT key to enter the PINN interface and easily reinstall your choice of OSes.
-In addition to the SHIFT key, it is also possible to press the Left mouse button, or any key on a CEC enabled TV remote, to enter the PINN interface.
+In addition to the SHIFT key, it is also possible to press the Left mouse button, any key on a CEC enabled TV remote, or touch the Raspberry logo on the touchscreen to enter the PINN interface.

 The PINN interface provides the following functionality:
 - <b>Install</b>: Installs the selected OSes onto your SD card.
 Changing this selection erases all OSes currently installed.